Melb-Uni/SP-REDBACK-BACKEND/readme.md

 It provides REST apis for students activities data on Confluence, Jira, and Git.

+## Management of branches and releases

+In Semester 2, 2021, in order to make it easier to distinguish from the previous work, there is an instruction of branch and release management.

+Branch management is composed of the following parts: sm2-demo is a demo for running in local environments.
+It is updated by Yixiao Zhang. sm2-jira is the branch of new features on Jira part.
+It is updated by Yixiao Zhang and Yingpeng Tan. sm2-git is the branch of new features on Git part.
+It is updated by Shisheng Liu and Qiuyuan Haung. sm2-conflence is the branch of new features on Confluence part.
+It is updated by Yang-Han Chen and Yalan Zhao.

 ## Deploy methods

 **require python3.7 or higher and MySQL**